 Providing you with safe, clean drinking water at the lowest rates possible is our top priority.
 Simpson County Water District takes pride in the fact that our water exceeds the extensive requirements set by the U.S. Environmental Protection Agency and the Kentucky Department of Natural Resources.
 Simpson Water purchases most of its water from White House Utility District (WHUD) in Tennessee, which draws water from Old Hickory Lake and treats it in Hendersonville, Tennessee.
 Both utilities work in close partnership to ensure constant high-quality water to customers and strive to keep rates low.
-We test the purity of the water an average of 100 times each month.
+We test the purity of the water an average of 1,000,000 times each year.

 The Environmental Protection Agency regulates the quality of drinking water on a federal level.
 Its regulations cover acceptable, safe levels of microorganisms, disinfectant, and disinfection byproducts.

+In 1991, The U.S. Environmental Protection Agency (EPA) established the first Lead and Copper Rule (LCR) to reduce exposure to lead in drinking water.
 High levels of lead in your household drinking water can have significant health impacts, especially for children and pregnant women.
-Simpson Water tests for lead every three years and has never exceeded the EPA action level.

 Simpson Water tests for lead and has never exceeded the EPA action level.
 Simpson Water is committed to this generation and future generations by providing quality water on tap by monitoring pH levels and testing for lead as required by the EPA.